bjosv/golang-devenv/issue/timer-cpu-spike/README.md

 These instructions setup a local Kubernetes cluster and pods using the tool `minikube`.

-In the cluster there is pod `Prometheus` that every other minute connects to 9 Go processes called `redis_exporter`, i.e the Go process that gives the CPU spike.
+In the cluster there is process/pod `Prometheus` that every other minute connects to 9 Go processes called `redis_exporter`, i.e the Go process that gives the CPU spike.
 When `redis_exporter` accepts a http connection from `Prometheus` it connects to the redis database via TLS to fetch metrics.
-This is the connection that sometimes triggers a "busy loop" in the Go runtime.
+This is the connection that uses a timer that sometimes triggers a "busy loop" in the Go runtime.

-<prometheus>  ---->  <redis_exporter>  --X-->  <redis>
+`[prometheus]  ---->  [redis_exporter]  --X-->  [redis]`

-The official redis_exporter container used in this deployment is build with Go 1.17.8
+The official `redis_exporter` container used in this deployment is built with `Go 1.17.8`

 ## Requirements
 - openssl  (used OpenSSL 1.1.1f)